 Our mission is to accelerate the world’s transition to sustainable energy.
-Tesla’s world-leading technology enables your home and Powerwall to utilize your energy production in a cost-efficient manner.
+Tesla’s world-leading technology enables your home and Powerwall to utilise your energy production in a cost-efficient manner.
 This mode of operation is called Time-Based Control.

 What is Time-Based Control

 Time-Based Control (also referred to as load shifting) is an energy optimisation technique that can help you maximise savings through smart charging and discharging of your Powerwall.
 With Time-Based Control, Powerwall will charge when energy costs from your energy provider are low and power your home when energy costs from your energy provider are high.
 This is achieved through utility rate structures (also referred to as time-of-use plans) where electricity prices may vary depending on the time of day, the day itself, or the season.
 In order to enable Tesla’s Time-Based Control mode, you need to set up your utility rate plan in the Tesla app.

 Energy retailers usually break time-of-use plans into two or more periods:

 Peak: High energy demand hours with most expensive prices

 Off-Peak: Low energy demand hours with least expensive prices

 Once you have set up your utility rate plan, follow these steps to enable Time-Based Control mode:

 From the home screen of the Tesla app, open the ‘Settings’ menu.